microsoft/FluidFramework/packages/framework/client-logger/fluid-telemetry/README.md

 4. Average number of containers per session over a time period

-The following query will provide you with the approximate average number of containers per sessions over 1 hour time intervals.
-The query logic first sums up the total number of collaborators per sessions occurring over 10-minute data points denoted by the variable named `summedDataPointInterval`.
+The following query will provide you with the approximate average number of containers per session over 1 hour time intervals.
+The query logic first sums up the total number of containers per sessions occurring over 10-minute data points denoted by the variable named `summedDataPointInterval`.
 It then averages these datapoints over 1-hour intervals denoted by the `averagedTimeInterval` variable.

 Both variables can be adjusted to your preference, For example, replace `let summedDataPointInterval = 10m;` with `let summedDataPointInterval = 1hr;` for 1-hour data points and replace `let averagedTimeInterval = 1hr;` with `let averagedTimeInterval = 1d;` for 1 hour data points averaged over 1 day time intervals.